-Graphic designers create visual concepts, by hand or using computer software, to communicate ideas that inspire, inform, or captivate consumers.
+A graphic designer is someone who creates visual concepts, by hand or by using computer software, to communicate ideas that inspire, inform, or captivate consumers.
 They help to make an organization recognizable by selecting colour, images, or logo designs that represent a particular idea or identity to be used in advertising and promotions.

 Would you make a good graphic designer?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

 Graphic designers combine art and technology to communicate ideas through images and the layout of web screens and printed pages.
 They may use a variety of design elements to achieve artistic or decorative effects.
 They develop the overall layout and production design for advertisements, brochures, magazines, and corporate reports.
 Graphic designers work with both text and images.
 They often select the type, font, size, colour, and line length of headlines, headings, and text.
 Graphic designers also decide how images and text will go together on a page or screen, including how much space each will have.
 When using text in layouts, they collaborate closely with writers who choose the words and decide whether the words will be put into paragraphs, lists, or tables.
 Their work typically involves the following:

 Graphic design is becoming increasingly important in the sales and marketing of products.
-Therefore, graphic designers, also referred to as graphic artists or communication designers, often work closely with people in advertising and promotions, public relations, and marketing.
+Therefore, graphic designers, also referred to as communication designers, often work closely with people in advertising and promotions, public relations, and marketing.
 Frequently, designers specialize in a particular category or type of client.
 For example, some create credits for motion pictures, while others work with print media and create signs or posters.